 Do Mini Goldendoodles Bark A lot?

-As with all dogs, the Mini Goldendoodle is prone to certain genetic throwbacks from their golden retriever and poodle heritage.
-A good breeder will ensure proper health clearances to make any of these deficiencies rare in the puppies they produce.
+As with all dog breeds, the Mini Goldendoodle is prone to certain genetic diseases, throwbacks, and health issues from their golden retriever and poodle heritage.
+A good responsible breeder will ensure proper health clearances to make any of these deficiencies rare in the puppies they produce.

-Puppy mills and backyard breeders will have a higher occurrence of the following disorders:
+Puppy mills or a backyard irresponsible breeder will have a higher occurrence of the following health conditions and disorders:

 Mini Goldendoodles have L-shaped ear canals covered by floppy ears that are a breeding ground for bacterial infections, especially after getting wet.
 Periodic ear cleaning and inspection should be placed on the schedule and after every bath or swim.
 Prepared ear cleaning kits are available at most pet stores and veterinarians.